paymill/paymill-documentation/guides/add-ons/pay-button.html.md

 menuOrder: 1
 ---

 Creating a credit card form and integrating it into your site can be a time consuming exercise.
-To make life easier, we’ve created the PAYMILL PayButton.
+To make life easier, we've created the PAYMILL PayButton.

 The PayButton makes integrating a payment form into your website much easier.